Barrett-Jackson Fuels Up

 “We’re looking forward to another great contribution when Steven Tyler drives his personal Hennessey Venom GT Spyder across the block to benefit Janie’s Fund,” says Craig.

 This rare supercar is the fifth of only 12 Hennessey Venom GTs ever created, and first of the Spyder convertibles.
 In March 2016, it recorded a top speed of 265.6 mph, making it the world’s fastest convertible sports car.
 It will cross the auction block at no reserve, with 100 percent of the hammer price benefiting Janie’s Fund.
+There’s already speculation that some buyers are already looking at car insurance comparison sites so that they can get a great insurance price and drive this beauty home if they win the auction.

 “I’m confident this, as well as the more than 1,500 collectible vehicles we’ll have in Scottsdale, will set the stage for another banner year at Barrett-Jackson,” adds Craig.